Tdeniz1/stress-collapse-theory/README.md

 ## 📄 Full Paper
 - [Download PDF](./Paper.pdf)
+- Download is not supported by Safari Browser

 ## 🔖 Citation (AMA Style)
 Turk D. *Fainting to Survive: An Evolutionary Hypothesis of Vasovagal Syncope as a Social Signal*.
 2025.